 Smash Balloon’s Twitter feed plugin also lets you display multiple feeds in several places on your website.
 This is an excellent way to show different types of Twitter widget examples in other areas of your site.

 Let’s go back to our pet store example to demonstrate what we mean.
 If you’ve recently written an article about caring for cats, you can use that blog post to show even more relevant content on that subject to your readers.

 To do that, you could add a custom Twitter feed, filtered to include content on cat care to your blog’s sidebar.
 Then when people read your blog post, they’ll see the Twitter content alongside it.

-Here’s how to add a custom Twitter feed to your website sidebar widget.
+Here’s how to add a Twitter timeline widget to your website’s sidebar.

 First, navigate to Appearance » Widgets from your WordPress dashboard.
 Then find the Custom Twitter Feed widget and drag it to your sidebar.

 Since the plugin already fills in the shortcode for you, you don’t need to do anything else.
 Just remember to click Save to preserve your settings.